RikuVan/svelte-custom-stores-demo/README.md

 export const store = createStore(false, reducer)

 ```
-Then we would need to make a few changes to our buttons, since we are not going to dispatch actions, e.g `store.dispatch('SHOW')`, and everything should work as before.
-Check out the updates in your dev tools.
+We need to make a few updates to our buttons since we are now going to dispatch actions, `store.dispatch('SHOW')`, and everything should work as before.
+Check out the `reducer_store` branch and see the updates now in your dev tools.

-At this point, you might be thinking that I would prefer full-blown Redux.
+At this point, you might be thinking that you would prefer full-blown Redux.
 And as it happens, it is not hard to make Redux work with the Svelte store contract.
 To see how this would work, have a look at `redux-store.js` and the `redux_store` branch.
+But I am not ready for that level of boilerplate yet, let's try some other things.

 ## Enforcing immutability